Table of Contents

 Tips on How to Prevent A Pet from Starting A Fire

-Since pets are innately curious creatures, you have to prevent them from exploring anything that may cause a fire.
+Since pets are innately curious creatures, you must prevent them from exploring anything that may cause a fire.

 Here are some tips on how to do so.